openenergymonitor/emonpi/userguide.md

 Clicking on the eye icon will show the data recorded using the data viewer.
 The data can be exported as CSV data both from the feeds page and from the data viewer.

 ### Troubleshooting

+#### SSH Access

+To debug further than viewing the emonHub logfile SSH access wil be needed.

+The default username is 'pi' and password 'raspberry'.

+We recomend you change the password once logged in using $passwd

 #### Nodes page is not updating